j-ochmann/DevBook/src/content/design_patterns/structural/adapter.md

     The narrow interface leads to three implementation approaches:

-    1. *Using abstract operations.* Define corresponding abstract operations for the narrow Adaptee interface in the TreeDisplay class.
+    a. *Using abstract operations.* Define corresponding abstract operations for the narrow Adaptee interface in the TreeDisplay class.
 Subclasses must implement the abstract operations and adapt the hierarchically structured object.
 For example, a DirectoryTreeDisplay subclass will implement these operations by accessing the directory structure.

         ```mermaid